From Malbec to Merlot, Chablis to Champagne, it’s time to learn a little more about the wine you love so much.

 Browns, The Light, 70-72 The Headrow, Leeds, West Yorkshire, LS1 8EQ.

 Wayward is a shop-cum-bar that specialises in sourcing the finest natural wines from independent producers – and they invite them into their shop to tell you how they make their wines with as little intervention as possible.
-They’ve held evenings in the past with the likes of Modal Wines, Carte Blanche and Luc Sébille and the majority of them are free entry.
+They’ve held evenings in the past with the likes of Tutto & Gergovie, Carte Blanche and Luc Sébille and the majority of them are free entry.

 Wayward, 1c Regent Street, Chapel Allerton, Leeds, West Yorkshire, LS7 4PE.